aws-samples/aws-proton-cloudformation-sample-templates/README.md

+## READ THIS

+Proton is making breaking API changes in preparation for our launch into the SDK.
+The rollout will take place May 26-early June.
+If Proton doesn't work using the instructions from the `main` branch, please try this, as the region you are targeting may not have been deployed to yet.

 ## AWS Proton sample templates

 This repository is a curated list of sample templates to use with AWS Proton.
 AWS Proton is an application delivery service available at [aws.amazon.com/proton](https://aws.amazon.com/proton).